 1. Records of board member communications are court administrative records.
 In addition to the requirements of this chapter, these records are subject to Rule 123’s public access provisions and Administrative Order (AO) 2025-86, or its successor, governing their retention and disposition.

-2. Board members must not communicate with each other about board business outside of official meetings of the board or its committees or work groups.
+2. Board members must not communicate with each other about board business outside of official meetings of the board or its committees or work groups if the communications are conducted in a way that result in a quorum of board members discussing board business.

 3. Board members must safeguard and prevent the unauthorized disclosure of all information made available or provided to them in their capacity as board members that is made confidential by law.